muratk3n/thirdwave/en/README.md

 ---

-The infra bill doesn't look sufficient
+The infra bill looks insufficient.
+There is also bunch of shit in there that shouldn't be there.

 ---